ann-izgarova/Training-tasks-Python/README.md

 # Training-tasks-Python
-Here are some tasks I've done for trainig
+Here are some tasks I've done for trainig in Python